Edward Aveling: Professorship of English

-There is here also a description of a performance of Gilbert & Sullivan's Iolanthe at the Savoy.
-When Eleanor and Edward came together in 1890 to write the dramatic notices in Ernest Belfort Bax's Time, there is also a description of a Gilbert and Sullivan opera, The Gondoliers.
-Aveling particularly praised the impresario Carl Rosa (1842-1889) and his company as "a musical missionary" and he was clearly familiar with his work, writing that "He brings the classical compositions of foreign composers within the understanding hearing of English people who only know their own language.
+There is a description of a performance of Gilbert and Sullivan's Iolanthe at the Savoy.
+When Eleanor and Edward came together in 1890 to write the dramatic notices in Ernest Belfort Bax's Time, there is also mention of a Gilbert and Sullivan opera, The Gondoliers.
+Aveling particularly praised the impresario Carl Rosa (1842–1889) and his company as "a musical missionary" and he was clearly familiar with his work, writing that "He brings the classical compositions of foreign composers within the understanding hearing of English people who only know their own language.
 He is not only a missionary but an explorer − a sort of Livingstone in art".
-Aveling had seen at Drury Lane the English composer Arthur Goring Thomas's opera "Esmeralda" (1883), as well as the Scottish composer Alexander Mackenzie's opera "Colomba" (1883).
-On Saturday, April 10, 1886 at Crystal Palace he heard Franz Liszt play and reviewed the concert.
+Aveling had seen at Drury Lane the English composer Arthur Thomas's opera "Esmeralda" (1883), as well as the Scottish composer Alexander Mackenzie's opera "Colomba" (1883).
+In one review Aveling referred to a performance of Hector Berlioz' opera La Damnation de Faust at the Albert Hall, on Thursday, Feb.
+7 1884, that despite his inability to attend, was clearly a favourite piece of his and he was already familiar with it: "Unfortunately, I could not be there.
+I know of no piece of music of modern times that moves me so greatly."
+On 10 April 1886, at Crystal Palace he heard Franz Liszt play and reviewed the concert.
 A bibliography of Aveling's extensive musical reviews has yet to be compiled.